Betti numbers of the Frobenius powers of the maximal ideal over a general hypersurface: Introduction

 where the socle of a module is the largest submodule that is a $k$-vector space?
 These socles have played a key role in other results, such as in \cite{KV-07}.
 The connection between the two problems is further evident in three variables.
 Indeed, Kustin and Ulrich prove that in this case, under some mild hypotheses, the graded Betti numbers of these quotients are the same up to a constant shift if and only if their socles are isomorphic as graded vector spaces up to the same shift; see \cite[1.1]{KU-09}.

-Our proof of Theorem A, which does not use Kustin and Ulrich's result, relies on the following technical result, in which we determine the socle behavior for general choices of $f$, in fact in any number of variables.
-The result, as stated below, follows from Theorem~\ref{soc-thm}, in view of Remark~\ref{rmk-generic}, and yields the isomorphism of socles in Corollary~\ref{KUsoc}.
-Note that in the statement \begin{itemize} \item $s$ is even when $p$ is odd and $d$ is even (or $p=2$ and $n-d$ is even), \item $s$ is odd when $p$ is odd and $d$ is odd (or $p=2$ and $n-d$ is odd). \end{itemize} \begin{bfhpg*}[Theorem C] {\it Let $R=k[x_1,\dots,x_n]/(f)$ be a standard graded hypersurface ring over a field $k$ of characteristic $p>0$.
-Set
+Our proof of Theorem A, which does not use Kustin and Ulrich's result, relies on the following technical result, in which we determine the socle behavior for any particular $q$ and general $f$, in fact in any number of variables.
+The result, as stated below, follows from Theorem~\ref{soc-thm}, and yields the isomorphism of socles in Corollary~\ref{KUsoc}.
+Note that in the statement \begin{itemize} \item $s$ is even when $p$ is odd and $d$ is even (or $p=2$ and $n-d$ is even), \item $s$ is odd when $p$ is odd and $d$ is odd (or $p=2$ and $n-d$ is odd). \end{itemize}

+\begin{bfhpg*}[Theorem D] {\it Let $k$ be a field of characteristic $p>0$, and fix $q=p^e$.
+Consider the standard graded hypersurface ring